lilyzqy/FunFishing/README.md

 2. press left to pull the rod when it's shaking (when there's fish gets hooked)
 3. press left repeatedly to pull the rod until the fish is caught

-In addition, the project will include:
-1. Tutorial to walk through first time gamers
+MVPs:
+1. a power bar to handle first: how far the bait will go
+                         second: to show the intensity of the rope
+2. a fish wire to show how far the bait went and move back every time user hit the button.
-2. Record board showing the current number and scale of fishes
+3. a bucket button to showing the current number and scale of fishes
-3. a 30 seconds count down timer
+4. a 30 seconds count down timer
+5. Tutorial to walk through first time gamers
 ## Wireframes

 The game will consist of a single screen with a fisherman fishing with rod on the shore next to the sea.
 On top of the screen, from left to right, it will show the current number of fishes caught, the current total weight of fishes caught and the current remaining time.
 At the bottom of the screen, from left to right, it will show the energy bar and the tutorial button.